 How To Find LGBTQ+ Friends & Your Own Community

 Maybe you live near a major metropolitan area, but the suburbs are wastelands for your social and/or dating life.
 Or maybe you find yourself living somewhere deep T***p country in a town that isn’t exactly going to host a Pride Parade any time soon.
-Regardless of your physical location, if you are a queer person looking to meet other LGBTQ+ people and have a community to call your own, there are options for you to make that happen.
+Regardless of your physical location, if you are a queer person looking to meet other LGBTQ+ people and have a community to call your own, there are options for you to make some new friends.

 Ideas for how to find LGBTQ+ friends, community & support

 The internet really redeems itself in a lot of ways when it comes to finding LGBTQ friends and communities near you.
 Whether you’re gay, trans, bisexual, non-binary or anywhere on the very colorful spectrum, you can find an online group that accepts and welcomes you.